While I always enjoy staying in a great hotel, my family also likes to mix things up and stay in vacation rentals, as well.

 You’ll find vacation rentals all over the world today.
 Regardless of your next destination or budget, you can likely easily find a vacation rental that fits the bill.

-If this is your first time booking a vacation rental, websites like can help you narrow down your options.
 In addition, I’ve compiled several tips to help you book the best vacation rental and make the most out of your selection.

 We spent hours finding the perfect rentals for a summer trip to Europe one year (which we flew entirely on miles; here’s how), and I learned a few tips along the way!